BGR360/CppGameEngine3D/README.md

 #### Meshes

-A `Mesh` is defined by a set of verices, normals, and UV coordinates. `Meshes` are also *indexed* to help save space.
+A `Mesh` is defined by a set of vertices, normals, and UV coordinates. `Meshes` are also *indexed* to help save space.
 Currently, only `.obj` files can be loaded to create `Meshes`.
 You can view the new-and-improved obj parsing algorithm [here](GameEngine/src/resources/ObjFile.cpp#L305).

 #### Shaders and Uniform Variables